Floating on colour, a male gall midge Credit Steve Palmer

 Join us!
 We are EntoBites, a team of entomology researchers passionate about communicating insect science.
 As part of the ScienceBites collective, we write articles on cutting-edge research within entomology, making it accessible to broad audiences.
 You can explore our fellow sites at sciencebites.org.

-In the run up to our website launch on 24th January, and beyond, we’re looking for authors passionate about storytelling and entomology.
+We’re looking for authors passionate about storytelling and entomology.
 We publish short articles (around 800 words) on recent research papers, covering all aspects of insect science, from ecology to physiology.
 Articles on non-insect terrestrial arthropods, such as spiders, are also welcome.
 Share your insights and help us inspire curiosity about the incredible world of insects!

 Find us on X, Instagram and Bluesky @EntoBitesComms or email entobites1@gmail.com to find out more.